-The VAEL is accredited through The National Environmental Laboratory Accreditation Institute-TNI (formerly NELAC).
+The VAEL is accredited through The National Environmental Laboratory Accreditation Institute (TNI), formerly NELAC).
 A TNI on-site audit is conducted every two years.
-A USEPA Region I Office of Environmental Measurement and Evaluation representative is a member of the TNI audit team.
+A USEPA Region I Laboratory Services and Applied Sciences Division representative is a member of the TNI audit team.
 EPA Region I accepts TNI accreditation which is through the NH ELAP.
+On August 14, 2020, VAEL was accredited as a secondary NY ELAP environmental laboratory for the following parameters: Total suspended solids, total phosphorus (including total dissolved phosphorus), silica, and alkalinity.

-Additional Laboratory Systems and Performance Audits are described in Section 12.0 of the Laboratory QSM (VAEL, 2017).
-Additionally, procedures for addressing problems encountered within the analytical laboratory and reporting corrective actions associated with the LTMP data to project staff are outlined in the Laboratory QSM (VAEL, 2017).
+Additional Laboratory Systems and Performance Audits are described in Section 12.0 of the Laboratory QSM (VAEL, 2021).
+Additionally, procedures for addressing problems encountered within the analytical laboratory and reporting corrective actions associated with the LTMP data to project staff are outlined in the Laboratory QSM (VAEL, 2021).

-Other significant sources of errors may arise from analytical and equipment problems associated with field instruments and sampling equipment, as well as, and deviations from intended plans and procedures.
+Other significant sources of errors may arise from analytical and equipment problems associated with field instruments and sampling equipment and deviations from intended plans and procedures.
 Deviations from the instruments, equipment, methods, or procedures outlined elsewhere in this plan will be identified and reported on the field data sheets.
 Additionally, the entire project will be available for inspection and review at any time.
-The project managers will conduct reviews with the project QA officers and other team members, as necessary, to check for project deficiencies, irregularities, or other problems.
+The Project Managers will conduct reviews with the project QA officers and other team members, as necessary, to check for project deficiencies, irregularities, or other problems.
 Deficiencies, irregularities, or other problems observed shall be reported to the project staff responsible for the element in question.
 Appropriate project personnel shall then develop and implement a corrective action to ensure the integrity of the project.